-I have seen hard-nosed businessmen at each other’s throats about subtle changes in color and hue and the exact shade required to convey the right message.
+I have seen hard-nosed businessmen at each other’s throats about subtle changes in colour and hue and the exact shade required to convey the right message.

 Having everyone working towards the same goal, singing off the same hymn sheet or being ‘on the same page’ might be a dreadful list of clichés, but if core values are at best confused and at worst missing entirely, then this is an early indication that the business may not be destined for success.

-In businesses that are already well established, this is an even more serious problem as deep conflicts may exist around the overall direction of the company which will have an effect on culture, efficiency and spill over into the realm of customer perception also.
+In businesses that are already well established, this is an even more serious problem as deep conflicts may exist around the overall direction of the company, which will have an effect on culture and efficiency and spill over into the realm of customer perception also.

 Finding out that your business partner has different or even conflicting key values to you is, however, the first step towards building bridges that will serve your company well in the future.
 It may be possible for you both to achieve your goals, provided you are willing to compromise a little along the way.

 So what is your business?
 What does it stand for?
 What makes it tick?

 One of the best ways I know of getting people ‘on message’ whilst sending out a clear signal to customers is to simply ask the opinions of existing employees, customers or potential customers (if you have them).

 It can be incredibly revealing to ask fellow board members all the way through the office junior what they think of the business.
 Sometimes doing this anonymously is a good idea as you will get feedback that is more accurate, if a little bruising.